Outbound sales: definition, process and strategies

 6. The art of sales cadence

-You’ve likely narrowed down which leads have potential interest in your product.
-Now, you need to continue to engage with them by following up; this is called sales cadence.
+You’ve likely narrowed down which leads may be interested in your product.
+Now, you need to continue engaging with them by following up; this is called sales cadence.

 Once an SDR books a meeting, the prospect has a demo with an AE who will try to close the deal.